testhaha123/TEST/README.md

 # TEST
-it is a email hack
+it is a email auto tool
 you need to change your email setting first in https://myaccount.google.com/ go to
 Security